Reach the Top with a DNP

 What will I learn in my degree program?

 As you work toward earning your doctorate, you'll extend your skills beyond practical, hands-on nursing and into the scholarly and research arena.
-The specifics of your program will depend heavily on which doctorate degree you pursue; generally, the vast majority of students who pursue a doctorate in nursing have already earned their master of science in nursing (MSN) degree.
-There are a very limited number of programs that will combine the MSN and doctorate degree, and these programs look very different than other doctorate programs.
+The specifics of your program will depend on which doctorate degree you pursue.

 - Research methods